Are you struggling financially?

 Nimble works more like a traditional short term loan, where you borrow up to $2,000 (or up to $5,000 for the larger loan option) and pay it off over a set term.

 While Wallet Wizard offers similar loan amounts (with credit limits up to $5,000), the loans are offered as a line of credit.
 You'll be approved for a maximum loan limit, which you can then use during your loan period.
 Just log into the Wallet Wizard member's area to see if you're eligible to access your available credit and submit a redraw application.

-Nimble.
+- Nimble.
 Applicants must be employed and earning a regular income into a bank account.
-You can still be considered if you are dependent on Centrelink.
+You may still be considered if you are dependent on Centrelink.

 How late repayments and defaults are handled